GlobetrotterTravel/GlobetrotterTravel.github.io/fusion/the-query-engine.md

   GET https://fusion.globetrotter.com.au/api/v1/bookings?query=ClientNumber^EQ12345;IsTicketed^EQtrue
   ```

-- **Date and Time Handling**: For properties of type `DateTime`, only the date component is considered during comparisons.
+- **Date and time handling**: For properties of type `DateTime`, only the date component is considered during comparisons.

-- **Whitespace Handling**: Leading and trailing whitespaces in values are trimmed.
+- **Whitespace handling**: Leading and trailing whitespaces in values are trimmed.

-- **Nested Properties**: Cannot query nested properties such as `Travellers.Name` or `LineItems.Product`.
+- **Nested properties**: Cannot query nested properties such as `Travellers.Name` or `LineItems.Product`.

-## Tips for Effective Querying
+## Tips for effective querying

 - **Ensure that the `?query` parameter is specified**: Unknown arguments are silently ignored, e.g.